DBTK1990/Shop.Managment.Server.Client/README.md

 - Redux React - as a client for web

 Project Setup:
-1. change connection string on app settings query string or use the default
+1. change connection string on app settings string or use the default
 2. run the project with dotnet run or play on visual studio 2019

 *remark: the first run will take a minute or so , the project build is installing the required npm packages for the client app